 Big companies won’t go away, but they will need to rethink the “our brand makes you money” strategy in the wake of smaller, smarter and more agile agencies popping up with (as we mentioned above) a huge focus on the client.

 2019 saw this beginning.
 2020 will see it solidify.

 A race to the bottom on fees serves literally no one.
 Agents can’t offer the service they want (or need) to give and the end-punter ends up with the poor experience for it.

-A quote I love is “What’s cheap is often more expensive” and this holds more true in estate agency that many businesses or industries.
+A quote I love is, “what’s cheap is often more expensive” and this holds more true in estate agency than many other businesses or industries.

 Like the shampoo ads say, “it won’t happen overnight, but it will happen”.
 We prefer, it won’t happen overnight, but it will happen over time.

 Our industry is becoming more professional, it’s full of wonderful people, giving wonderful service and results to people in desperate need every single day.
 Those stories will start to shine through more and more (we will play our part in making this happen) and in turn, we’ll all be paid for the level of job we’re doing.

 A new year always brings renewed optimism and hope for the 365 days ahead.